Workers told they can take 28 days off sick without doctor’s note

 The UK recorded 178,250 new Covid cases in the latest 24-hour period ending 9am on Friday.

-Jon Richards, the assistant general secretary of Unison, told The Mail: “These temporary rules were of the Government’s making to relieve pressure on GPs.
+Jon Richards, the assistant general secretary of Unison, told The Mail: “These temporary rules were of the government’s making to relieve pressure on GPs.

 “Public sector employees have been keeping essential services running throughout the pandemic.